cristianvasquez/housing/README.md

 1. To rent a house
 2. To buy a house

-This simulation explores "Housing by shares," a hybrid mechanism that lives somewhere in between option 1 and 2
+This simulation explores "Housing by shares," a hybrid mechanism that lives somewhere in between option 1 and 2.
+This mechanism is meant to co-exist with 1 and 1.

 ## The problem